Overview of HOA Leasing Amendment Law – Section 720.306(1)(h), Florida Statutes:

 For all of the foregoing reasons, homeowners’ association seeking to regulate vacation rentals in their communities are now proposing amendments to their governing documents to require a minimum six (6) month lease term, combined with an approval process with the hope that the amendments will be approved and adopted by their members before the statute is modified again.

-- Senate Bill 4D – Do the Structural Reserve Funding Requirements Apply to All Buildings Regardless of Size?
+- Senate Bill 4D – Does the Structural Reserve Funding Requirement Apply to All Buildings Regardless of Size?

 - Is Your Community REQUIRED to Pursue “Self-Help” Remedies?